 This time last week, the sky was blue.
 The air was cold and getting colder.
 My stash of stove pellets was nearly gone, and the refrigerator was looking kind of bare.
 I had bills to send and packages boxed up to mail.
 But I didn’t feel like going into town.
 So I didn’t.

-And then it snowed.
 At 1:30 a.m.
 Thursday morning, the sky was still clear, and the grass was still green.
-When I got up at 7, my world had turned completely black and white.
+But when I got up at 7, my world had turned black and white.
 We had two inches of snow on the ground, and it was snowing hard.
 The light coming through my skylights and windows was so bright, and the untracked snow outside so beautiful, I took pictures and sent them out on Facebook.

 My phone rang.
 Weather alert from Chemeketa Community College in the valley.
 All classes and campus activities cancelled.
 It rang again.
 The guy scheduled to fix my hot tub.
 “I’ll bet you’re cancelling,” I said.
 “Yes ma’am,” he replied.We rescheduled for Tuesday.
 Maybe.